-Vanessa Withun is a contemporary representational artist of Puerto Rican and Dominican heritage originally from Bronx, New York.
-Coming from an artistic family, she was always drawn to the arts.
+Vanessa Withun is a contemporary representational artist of Dominican heritage originally from Bronx, New York.
+Coming from an artistic family, including graffiti artist, she was always drawn to the arts.
 After serving in the military and moving to southern coastal areas of the United States she developed an interest in conservation and ecology.
 She was inspired by the wetlands and marshes that surrounded the coastal area and decided to pursue a degree in environmental science.
-Although her work is representational, she heavily relies on an intuitive process to tell a unique story.
-Her style incorporates traditional representational art with expressionism and impressionism.
-She believes that from the start of the creation process, the painting/drawing process becomes a part of the artist’s unique experience.
-She is interested in how humans relate with their environment to create meaning and the way in which objects, natural or man-made, are perceived by humans in relation to their environment.
+Her style incorporates classical traditional representational art with other contemporary forms of art.
+Growing up in an urban environment and moving to the Southeastern region of the United States has allowed her to appreciate the vast richness of culture and various landscapes that make up the United States.
+She is inspired by Plato’s aesthetic conception of beauty in nature and seeks to explore this idea in art.
 She enjoys the use of color and heavy texture to show the intricacies of form and the behavior of light.
-Her method involves working boldly in alla-prima, on a heavy textured surface, laying the paint on thick, and scraping with the palette knife to create a mural-like scenario.
-Although she focuses on nature, she also enjoys painting portraits and still-life as well.
+Her method involves working boldly in alla prima, from life, on a heavy textured surface.
 She currently resides in Jacksonville, Florida with her husband and three children.
 Her work has been exhibited across the United States.